WELCOME TO BLUE DOG DANCE AND PERFORMING ARTS

 Blue Dog Dance reserves the right to terminate lessons to any students without notice.
 Classes with fewer than 5 students may be canceled, combined, or rescheduled at Blue Dog Dance's discretion.
 In such a case a refund for unused lessons will be given.

-We cancel classes if the Issaquah School District cancels school or after school activities.
-If Blue Dog Dance must cancel classes due to extreme weather or events beyond our control such as power outages.
-No refunds for lessons missed due to these reasons will be given; however, we encourage you to find an appropriate make-up class within 30 days.
+We have virtual classes if the Issaquah School District cancels school or after school activities due to weather or road conditions.
+If Blue Dog Dance must cancel classes due to extreme weather or events beyond our control such as power outages, no refunds will be given.
+Please take advantage of bonus classes offered.

 In the event that, for any reason, a teacher cannot teach a class, we will provide a substitute teacher.
 If we are unable to secure a substitute to teach the class, we will cancel the class an issue a credit for the class missed.